 The Sustainability Initiative Grant accepts applications every February for projects that advance a more sustainable campus.
 At Fort Lewis College, sustainability is a part of our core values and our culture.
 We define sustainability as the collaborative action of meeting the needs of current and future generations of humans and ecosystems through conservation, regenerative use of resources, action for social justice, and attention to a vibrant economy.
-The Sustainability Initiatives Grant supports projects that enhance sustainability within academics and research, the physical campus and its structures, student leadership and campus culture, and planning and administration.
-Examples of campus sustainability efforts include introducing sustainability principles or coursework into academic requirements, creating education and outreach campaigns within housing to instruct students on how to ‘green’ their residence halls, adopting green purchasing programs, or improving the recycling program.
+The Sustainability Initiative Grant supports projects that enhance sustainability within academics and research, the physical campus and its structures, student leadership and campus culture, and planning and administration.
+See what has been funded in the past here.

 Who can apply: Anyone with a project to improve Fort Lewis College campus sustainability.
 Students, faculty, and staff are all eligible.